zolcsika71/CodeInGames_PY/lib/cg_pyEnv/README.md

 ## Install

-Download the package from github and run pip install <folder where cg_pyEnv is located>
+Download the package from github and run pip install '<folder where cg_pyEnv is located>'

 ## Sample Workflow
 project structure: